Why Selenium Users Might Like Selenide

-There are multiple useful static factory methods in the Selectors class for creating different
+There are multiple useful static factory methods in the Selectors class for creating different By selectors.

 As elements in the DOM are hierarchical, sometimes you may want to select some element that resides in another element.
 In this case, Selenide allows you to chain selecters.

 For example, you can select some row from a table in the following way:

 3. Conditions in Selenide

 Nowadays, many websites use AJAX to change some parts of the website dynamically, which means we need to wait for some conditions to come true when we test our application.
 For that purpose, Selenide has a Condition class.
 Unlike Selenium, Selenide waits for some predefined timeout for the given Condition to come true.
 By default, the timeout to wait for is 4 seconds, this is of course configurable (via

 selenide.timeout property).
 Conditions are also used for testing that webpage has expected elements and that elements have the desired state.

 Some out-of-the-box Conditions you can use:

 - text(String text) - for matching whole text

 As Condition class is abstract, users can easily define new Conditions that one might need.